botjagwar/botjagwar/readme.md

 To confirm whether you have a working installation, run `make test`.
 All tests should pass.
 However, some of them may not pass on the Raspberry Pi due files not being deleted after teardowns.

+## Running

+- Run `python3.6 wiktionary_irc.py` in a screen instance
+- Run `python3.6 dictionary_service.py` in a screen instance, serves on 8001
+- Run `python3.6 entry_translator.py`in a screen instance, serves on 8000

+Alternatively, a supervisor script `supervisor-botjagwar.conf` can help you configure the program above as services.

 ## Components and scripts

 ### Real-time lemma translator